-In the 1950s, a teenage Werner Herzog was transfixed by a film performance of the young Klaus Kinski.
-Years later, they would share an apartment where, in an unabated, 48 hour fit of rage, ...
-See full summary »
+In the 1950s, an adolescent Werner Herzog was transfixed by a film performance of the young Klaus Kinski.
+Years later, they would share an apartment where, in an unabated, forty-eight-hour ...

-In the 1950s, a teenage Werner Herzog was transfixed by a film performance of the young Klaus Kinski.
-Years later, they would share an apartment where, in an unabated, 48 hour fit of rage, Kinski completely destroyed the bathroom.
+In the 1950s, an adolescent Werner Herzog was transfixed by a film performance of the young Klaus Kinski.
+Years later, they would share an apartment where, in an unabated, forty-eight-hour fit of rage, Kinski completely destroyed the bathroom.
 From this chaos, a violent, love-hate, profoundly creative partnership was born.
-In 1972, Herzog cast Kinski in Aguirre, Wrath of God.
+In 1972, Herzog cast Kinski in Aguirre, the Wrath of God (1972).
 Four more films would follow.
 In this personal documentary, Herzog traces the often violent ups and downs of their relationship, revisiting the various locations of their films and talking to the people they worked with.
 Written by

 L.H.
 Wong <email@example.com>